elastisys/compliantkubernetes/docs/user-guide/prepare-idp.md

 ## OpenID Providers

-Compliant Kubernetes should be compatible with any OpenID provider, although full compatibility cannot be guaranteed.
+Welkin should be compatible with any OpenID provider, although full compatibility cannot be guaranteed.

 The general instructions are as follows: